 To create a ghost with a bodily shape, begin by making a frame for the underside of the ghost.
 Start by straightening the hook of a wire hanger so it stands straight up.
 Poke a large styrofoam ball through the pointed top of the hanger; secure with glue or tape if necessary.
 The size of the foam ball will determine how large your ghost is.
 To make a ghost that looks like ours, this is all you need to do for the frame.

-1. For the arms, wrap the center of the clothesline wire six times around the padded area of the hanger so an equal length of wire extends beyond each of the hanger's ends.
-Slide a piece of pipe insulation over each end of wire and up onto padded area of the hanger.
-Use packing tape to connect and secure the pipe insulation at the center of the hanger.
-Straighten the hanger hook.
+To create a spooky ghost with a more realistic bodily shape, add foam tubing to the hanger to five your ghost arms.
+Wrap the center of a piece of clothesline wire six times around the padded area of a wire hanger so that an equal length of the wire extends beyond each of the hanger's ends.
+These ends should be longer than the length you want the arms to be.
+Slide a piece of thick foam tubing up each end of the wire and onto the padded area of the hanger.
+Use packing tape to connect and secure the tubes at the center of the hanger.

 When the ghost frame is done, cover it in fabric.
 You can use upcycled or purchased white fabric, or up the spook factor by dressing your ghosts in old dress material.
 Arrange the fabric or recycled dresses on the assembled ghost frame by draping it over the foam or head and securing with hot glue.
 Shred and tear the draped fabric with a scissors, cutting off some pieces of the fabric for a spooky look, or leave the material as-is for a collection of friendly ghosts.
 If you made ghosts with arms, cover the ghost's head with plain fabric, then use the foam tubing to fill out the arms of the dress.